OnionUI/Onion/README.md

 - Your Mini will turn off after the installation is completed.
  (Don't delete the .tmp_update folder, it is now part of the Onion installation)
 - Restore your backed up saves and states.
-- Optional: To restore your box art, copy each system's box art folder into the system's respective folder in /Roms/ and rename each folder to "Imgs"
+- Optional: To restore your box art, copy each system's box art folder into the system's respective folder in /Roms/ and rename each folder to "Imgs".

 <img src="https://user-images.githubusercontent.com/16885275/164891118-efbcfc2e-bd25-4b88-8851-34862f550690.png" width="456">